yhagio/tutorialedge.net/content/python/python-maps-tutorial.md

   return x * 2
 ```

-With the use of maps we would have to do something like so in order to multiply every element:
+Without the use of maps we would have to do something like so in order to multiply every element:

 ```python
 for value in values: